briangonzalez/jquery.pep.js/README.md

             $('#peppable').pep(options);

 Other helper functions:

+            obj.setMultiplier(val)          // programmatically increase or decrease the multiplier obj.enableEase()                // ... enable ease
+            obj.disableEase()               // ... disable ease
+            obj.forceStop()                 // ... force the object to stop

 ## Check out the demo over [here](http://pep.briangonzalez.org), and view the source for more tips 'n tricks.